mkokaras/stencil-forms/readme.md

 The below implementation, is to demonstrate the common Element Internals functionality.
 For more details & a working example, see `app-input.tsx`

-Consider this dummy form associated input.
+Consider this dummy form associated input (see snippet below).
 The key details of this are:

 1. The setup to a formAssociated component.
-2. We use `this.internals.setFormValue(this.initialValue)` to setup the initial value and also `onInput`.
+2. We use `this.internals.setFormValue(this.initialValue)` to setup the initial value for the element and also `onInput`.
 Form-associated components have nothing to do with the `<input>` so if we set `<input value={this.initialValue}>` will have NO impact in the form.
-Each time we want to set a new value, we must use `setFormValue()`
+Each time we want to set a new value, we must use `setFormValue()`.
+IMPORTANT: A thing that tricked me in the beginning was the `setFormValue()`. `setFormValue()` is used to set a value for the input NOT the whole form!.
 3. We use `this.internals.setValidity({ valueMissing }, this.errorMessage)` to set up an form control as valid or not.
 The keys that it can take are the same as [Validity State](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).
 This means, that we are in control of how what is valid or not.
 E.g. `<input type=number>` cannot take patterns as validations.
 We can set up a custom regex, validate it, and provide `patternMismatch:true | false` on the `setValidity()`
 4. We use `this.internals.validationMessage` which returns empty if the input is valid or the error message (which was provided in our case in `setValidity()`).
 Note, in the actual code you will see I use `forceUpdate(this)` to trigger a re-render.
 This is important because Stencil **cannot** know if the validity changed so if you do not do that, then the view will not be updated.